 Application forms and the 2022 Information Booklet (which includes the terms and conditions of enrolment) can be obtained from the school website.
 All applications for enrolment in the Instrumental Program must go through the Accounts Department at the Front Office.
-All matters relating to Instrumental Fees should be directed to the Business Manager, Mrs Pippa Birch via the office on 94974777.
+All matters relating to Instrumental Fees should be directed to the School Office on 94974777.